dimitri-edel/terminal_app/README.md

 ## stackoverflow.com
 Provided solutions for a few problems, which I would not have been able to come up with on my own.
 ## w3schools.com
-I oftentimes used this website, when I needed to quickly look how to use certain classes and functions in Python.
+I oftentimes used this website, when I needed to quickly look up how to use certain classes and functions in Python.
 It posed a great helper in additon to the tutorials by Code Institute.
 ## My mentor Adegbenga Adeye
 Special thanks to my mentor for the help and support throughout the project!